the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 Your Router
 ----

-### Always try to connect directly to the same router as your pc or phone, to minimize issues with Beat On and Beatsaber just install and manage songs in headset to avoid issues with Those two applications specifically
+### Always try to connect directly to the same router as your PC or phone, to minimize issues with Beat On and Beatsaber just install and manage songs in headset to avoid issues with Those two applications specifically

 If you are having issues with Beat On Only
 ----